jorge-cardoso/jorge-cardoso.github.io/index.md

 Another interesting example of Edge AI (Device AI may be a better term) comes from Google.
 [GBoard](https://en.wikipedia.org/wiki/Gboard) is a smartphone keyboard software that does not use centralized retraining of AI models.
 Instead, smartphones retrain local models and send model changes to a central system.
 Changes are integrated into a new model which is pushed back to customer devices.
 This federated learning approach guarantees privacy and a lower power consumption.

+We have made the following presentation at KubeCon of our Edge AI system:

++ [Managing Large-Scale Edge Cluster Over Unstable Network with KubeEdge](https://www.lfasiallc.com/kubecon-cloudnativecon-open-source-summit-china/program/schedule/), Fei Xu, Huawei, December 9, 2021.

 AI for Networks
 ---------------